Screenly/Anthias/docs/README.md

 # Wi-Fi Setup

 We've attempted to restore the Wi-Fi connectivity feature by introducing Balena's [wifi-connect][1] as a Docker service.
 At present, a lot of Wi-Fi connectivity issues have been reported.
-As a result, we will temporarily disable the `anthias-wifi-connect` service until fixed.
+As a result, we temporarily disabled Wi-Fi connectivity in instances running Raspberry Pi OS Lite.

-For Raspberry Pi devices running balenaOS with Anthias installed, you can run the following in order to stop the `wifi-connect` service:
+For Raspberry Pi devices running Raspberry Pi OS Lite, you can run the following in order to stop the `wifi-connect` service:

 ```bash